Top

 Who are required to file Income Tax Returns (ITR)?

-According to the Bureau of Internal Revenue (BIR), the following are required to submit Income Tax Returns:
+According to the Bureau of Internal Revenue (BIR), the following people are required to submit Income Tax Returns:

 • Filipino citizens residing in the Philippines receiving income from sources within or outside the Philippines